-I didn’t know I had an ideal profile to be a victim of a serial killer, but he knew it!
+I didn’t know my profile looked ideal to be a victim of a serial killer, but he thought so!
 Steve was a security guard in a company where I worked.
-He had access to my employee profile: where it clearly stated: foreigner, divorced, living only five minutes away.
+He had access to my employee profile: where it clearly stated: foreigner, divorced.
 Who can be a better target that a lonely, sad woman, with no family, friends or a boyfriend, living alone, with no support network and nobody to miss her if she was dead?

 While he had a lot of information about me, I had no clue about his creepy history.
 The woman from the story, published in the local newspaper, could give you an idea about his character.